For this assignment, you will decide what HCI topic you want to study.

 Graduate students should select a topic in HCI for their paper and presentation to the class.
 Although the presentation and paper are based on the same topic, they are different.
 The presentation is an introduction of the topic to the class and me.
 The paper explains some unique ideas you have about the topic and is written for me to read.

-You can choose any topic in HCI, but please email your topic during the first week of the semester to assure we agree early on the appropriateness of the topic.
+You can choose any topic in HCI.
 At the bottom of this web page is a list of potential topics.
 It is not exhaustive and you do not have to choose from the list.
 I would prefer that you choose a topic not in the list.
 If you have started your graduate research then selecting a topic that is related to your research would be good.

-Some of the topics in the list are very broad, so when you describe your topic in the email to me, be as explicit as you can.
+Some of the topics in the list are very broad, so when you describe your topic in your submit on Canvas be as explicit as you can.
 It is fine if your topic selection is not specific, but then during your initial research into the topic you will want to find a specific subtopic that interests you.

-There is not much time during the semester, so try to accelerate the process, as you read ask your self, “Exactly what interest me in this topic?”
-If your topic becomes more refined or changes, you may email me to check if the refinement or change is fine.
+There is not much time during the semester, so try to accelerate the process.
+As you read the literature, ask your self, “Exactly what interest me in this topic?”
+If your topic becomes more refined or changes, you can refine your topic description or even changing the topic is fine.

-The presentation will be scheduled for an entire lecture in the later half of the semester, the lecture does not have to consume whole hour.
+The presentation will be scheduled for an entire part of the class hour in the after the Spring Break.
 The paper will be due before the presentation and is about 10 pages single spaced.
 The presentation and the paper are different.
 The presentation should be a survey of literature of the topic and introduces the topic to the class.
 The paper is to present original ideas, and should introduce only the relevant prior work.

 Partial List of Example Topics